GAY IS THE NEW BLACK LIKE ME

 How a Civil Rights Classic Still Resonates in Today’s Fights for Equality

-I can, however, foresee us indulging in a discussion of gay rights later this month, when my literature class begins reading John Howard Griffin’s Black Like Me, an account of the author’s journey through Louisiana, Mississippi, and Alabama in the fall of 1959.
-Though a white journalist, Griffin darkened his skin with a combination of anti-vitiligo medicine, skin creams, and UV treatment to learn firsthand how blacks were treated in the segregated South.
+However, when my class began reading John Howard Griffin’s Black Like Me, a 1959 account of the author’s travels through Louisiana, Mississippi, and Alabama, these questions were brought up yet again.
+You see, although Griffin was a white journalist, he often darkened his skin with pigments and creams to travel down south and learn first-hand how the blacks were treated in the south.

 “[Whites claim] the minute you give me my rights to vote when I pay taxes, to have a decent job, a decent home, a decent education—then you’re taking that first step toward ‘race-mixing’ and that’s the part of the great secret conspiracy to ruin civilization—to ruin America.”

-It gets worse, too, as I read of the stereotypes whites had of black morality.
-Take for instance this scene, in which Griffin hitchhikes through Alabama and is picked up by a young white man who interrogates him about black culture:
+Later in the book, it gets worse as well, as I continued to read about the stereotypes whites had against blacks.
+This scene, in which Griffin hitchhikes through Alabama and is picked up by a young white man who decides to interrogate him about the corresponding black culture.

 His questions had the spurious elevation of a scholar seeking information, but the information he sought was entirely sexual, and presupposed that in the ghetto the Negro’s life is one of marathon sex with many different partners, open to the view of all; in a word, that marital fidelity and sex as love’s goal of union with the beloved object were exclusively the white man’s property.

 Growing up in America, I would read books such as Black Boy and Invisible Man.
 These stories were some of the first times in which I had first learned about racial stereotypes.
 This passage seemed to equate to a classic history lesson, yet you can see how even though we can grow past opinions, it seems that these opinions often reappear on unrelated topics.